 Read chapter two in Gadon, "The Unfolding of Her Mysteries."
 This is a very short chapter, only 4 pages long.
 Pay special attention to the very last paragraph, then read the following excerpt from Malcolm Godwin's The Holy Grail (Labyrinth Books, 1994, page 24):

 There is now enough substantial evidence to confirm that an Earthly Paradise could have been a historical reality and that many of the [Grail] myths are actually collective memory traces of that vanished Golden Age.
-Archaeologists have recently unearthed the remains of communities in Anatolia, Yugoslavia, Romania and the western Ukraine, sometimes numbering in the hundreds of thousands.
+Archaeologists have recently unearthed the remains of communities in Anatolia, Yugoslavia, Romania, and western Ukraine, sometimes numbering in the hundreds of thousands.

-They were gathered in agricultural paradises and apparently coexisted in peaceful harmony for almost four thousand years.
+They were gathered in agricultural paradises and coexisted in peaceful harmony for almost four thousand years.
 Within a time span comparable to that between ancient Egypt and the present moment, these Neolithic peoples evolved virtually all the major domestic technologies we know of today under the benevolent religion of a Great Mother/Land Goddess.

 Among the over 30,000 artifacts unearthed in the area, now known as Old Europe, no weapons were found.
 The very absence of such objects tells us that here we have discovered a culture which is unlike any previously known.
 For while these mysterious peoples had all the technologies to fashion swords and shields they chose to make comic masks and fish hooks instead.

-It would appear that these communities lived in a way that was arguably the most joyous, peaceful and life-affirmative the world has ever known.
+It would appear that these communities lived in a way that was arguably the most joyous, peaceful, and life-affirmative the world has ever known.
 Seeing the tiny altars and vessels used, we can easily imagine that the nurturing and life-giving spirit of the Goddess must have permeated every aspect of everyday existence.
 The evidence available suggests it was an age of partnership, cooperation, equality, and an overriding sense of shared community.

 .